carl-allen/carl-allen.github.io/docs/index.markdown

 title:  "About me..."
 ---

-I am a post doc in Machine LEarning at the ETH AI Centre.
+I am a post doc in Machine Learning at the ETH AI Centre.
 I recently completed my PhD in Machine Learning at the <a href="https://www.ed.ac.uk/informatics">
 University of Edinburgh</a>,
   supervised by <a href="https://homepages.inf.ed.ac.uk/thospeda/">Tim Hospedales</a> and <a href="https://homepages.inf.ed.ac.uk/imurray2/bio.html">Iain Murray</a>.
   I am a member of the  <a href="http://datascience.inf.ed.ac.uk/"> Centre for Doctoral Training in Data Science</a>.